PcapPlusPlus/pcapplusplus.github.io/docs/install/vs.md

 ### Wizard mode

-In wizard mode the script will ask you for the requested version of Visual Studio and the locations of WinPcap developer's pack and pthreads-win32.
+In wizard mode the script will ask you for the requested version of Visual Studio and the locations of WinPcap developer's pack / Npcap SDK and pthreads-win32.
 Here is an example:

 ```shell
 C:\PcapPlusPlus>configure-windows-visual-studio.bat